 If you’re an established business with a focus on quality services and are wanting to grow your profitability then choose the Premium Pricing Strategy.

-As the name suggests you offer premium products i.e. your pricing is higher than the competition.
-Your Unique Selling Proposition (USP) is integral for this pricing strategy.
+As the name suggests, you offer premium products, i.e., your pricing is higher than the competition.
+Your Unique Selling Proposition (USP) is integral to this pricing strategy.

 Once you’ve figured out you are the only company in the area to have a USP, it’s time to tell the world, and pricing it higher than your average run-of-the-mill competition is the most effective way to do it.
 Yes, many cost-sensitive customers might not go for your service but that’s ok because that is not your target market anyway.
 You would want to focus on the higher-end customers.